bridgettezjacqueline/bridgettezjacqueline/README.md

-- 👀 I’m interested in data journalism.
+- 👀 I’m interested in how data supports and informs journalism.
 - 🌱 I’m currently learning the basics of Python and JS.
 - 💞️ I’m looking to collaborate on ... not sure yet!
-But if you find something I should know about, please share!
+But if you find somethingthat could help me learn, please share!
+- 📫 I can be reached at jacqueline.mccrief@gmail.com